Improving Person Re-identification by Attribute and Identity Learning: Conclusions and Future Work

-In this paper, we mainly discuss how re-ID gets improved by the integration of attribute learning.
-The two tasks are to some extent mutually benefited from the multi-task learning process.
-We propose the attribute-person recognition (APR) network which learns a discriminative embedding for person re-ID and is able to make attribute predictions.
-The APR network contains both the ID classification and attribute classification losses which are respectively contained in the re-ID and attribute recognition baselines.
-To demonstrate the effectiveness of our method, we have annotated attribute labels on two large-scale re-ID datasets.
-We show that the APR network brings improvement over the two baselines in re-ID accuracy.
-We report very competitive re-ID accuracy to the state-of-the-art approaches.
-For attribute recognition, the improvement is kind of mixed but still we observe overall precision improvement.
+In this paper, we mainly discuss how re-ID is improved by the integration of attribute learning.
+Based on the complementary of attribute labels and ID labels, we propose an attribute-person recognition (APR) network, which learns a re-ID embedding and predicts the pedestrian attributes under the same framework.
+We systematically investigate how the person re-ID and attribute recognition benefit each other.
+In addition, we re-weight the attribute predictions considering the dependencies and correlations among attributes of a person.
+To show the effectiveness of our method, we have annotated attribute labels on two large-scale re-ID datasets.
+The experimental results on two large-scale re-ID benchmarks demonstrate that by learning a more discriminative representation, APR achieves competitive re-ID performance compared with the state-of-the-art methods.
+We additionally use APR to accelerate the retrieval process of re-ID more than three times with a minor accuracy drop of 1.26\% on Market-1501.
+For attribute recognition, we also observe an overall precision improvement using APR.

-In the future, more investigations will be made into how attributes and re-ID help each other.
-Various attributes such as localized or relative attributes \cite{duan2012discovering,parikh2011relative} will be studied.